breadcat/blog.minskio.co.uk/content/quotes.md

 >I would rather starve than eat your bread <!-- pearl jam corduroy -->

+>I'm bleeding, making me the victor <!-- kung pow -->

+>I'm not a real doctor, But I am a real worm <!-- they might be giants -->

+>I'm not complaining, I'm just explaining <!-- austin mcconnell -->

+>I'm not giving my name to a machine <!-- futurama -->

+>I'm not superstitious, but I am a little stitious. <!-- the office -->

+>I've got a horse called Treacle.
+It's got golden stirrups <!-- tim vine -->

 >If you could blow up the world with the flick of a switch would you do it? <!-- flaming lips -->

 >If you die in Russia, you die in real life